Two arrested after clash at Miami International Airport H8 Gate - CBS Miami - ExBulletin

 Two arrested after clash at Miami International Airport H8 Gate – CBS Miami

-MIAMI (CBSMiami) Two people are in custody following a scuffle that erupted at Miami International Airport on Monday night.
+MIAMI (CBSMiami) Two people are in custody after a brawl broke out at Miami International Airport on Monday evening.

 According to the Miami-Dade Police Department, officers were called to gate H8 around 6:35 p.m. after an airport employee reported a disturbance stemming from a charter flight delay.